apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Samsung details 'Galaxy AI' and a feature that can translate phone calls in real time**
+**3 arrested in connection with prostitution network whose clients allegedly included politicians**

-You can read more about it [here](https://www.theverge.com/2023/11/8/23953198/samsung-galaxy-ai-live-translate-call).
+You can read more about it [here](https://www.nbcnews.com/politics/justice-department/3-arrested-connection-prostitution-network-whose-clients-allegedly-inc-rcna124274).

 ## Requirements
 - Python 3.8